abhishek-dutta9394/TalkingClock/README.md

 - Global exception handler is present.
 - Test cases are added as well.

+It is a maven project.
+Build command - mvn clean install

 Swagger URL - http://localhost:6001/talkingclock/swagger-ui.html#

 To convert current time to word -